 Elective surgery is any surgery that is planned in advance rather than performed under emergency conditions.
 This type of surgery can include anything from cataract surgery to joint replacements.

 According to figures from the Australian Institute of Health and Welfare (AIHW), the waiting list for elective surgery in the public hospital system can vary significantly depending on what the procedure is for.
-In 2017-18, for individual operations, heart bypass surgery had the shortest average waiting time at 17 days.
-Septoplasty surgery (to fix a deviated septum) had the longest average waiting time at 248 days.
+In 2018-19, of the most common elective surgeries, breast lump excision and/or biopsy had the shortest median waiting time at 16 days.
+Septoplasty surgery (to fix a deviated septum) had the longest average waiting time at 241 days.

-The AIHW’s figures show that 50% of public patients were admitted for surgery within 40 days in 2017-18.
+The AIHW’s figures show that 50% of public patients were admitted for elective surgery within 41 days in 2018-19.

 Private health insurance members generally can enjoy shorter waiting periods and, in some cases, can even decide when they are admitted to hospital.